czim/laravel-cms-example/readme.md

 - [Stapler](https://github.com/CodeSleeve/laravel-stapler)

+## Laravel Versions

+The master branch has the latest version of Laravel.

+For examples of older Laravel versions, check out the branch specific for that version.

 ## Installation

 Besides the normal procedure for getting a laravel installation running (`composer install`), follow these additional steps: